corytodd/Walrus/README.md

 ## Purpose

-I spend a lot of time tracking down what and when I did on a certain day.
-Usually this spans many (10+) repositories which means the task is boring and tedious.
-This tool aims to automate the discovery of git commits based on date, author, and other criteria.
+I spend a fair amount of time tracking down the what and when of my daily activities.
+Usually this searching spans many (10+) repositories which means the task is boring and tedious.
+Walrus tool aims to automate the discovery of git commits based on date, author, and other criteria.

 ## Goals

-We don't want to reinvent libgit2sharp, we just want a nice query interface specific to commit messages.
-We don't care about diffs, code content, or even the changesets.
+We don't want to reinvent libgit2sharp, we just want a simple query interface specific to commit messages.
+We don't care about diffs, code content, or even the change sets.
-For this reason, Gitbase was found to be entirely overkill.
+For this reason, Gitbase was found to be entirely overkill even though it is pretty rad.
 It is a fantastic tool and I do make use of it but managing it is kind of a pain.
 For this reason, the overarching goal of this project is simplicity with the ability to opt-in to complexity when needed.

 ## Getting Started

-This utility can be compiled and placed on your path.
-See `tools/publish.ps1` for how to build a minimal binary.
+This utility should be used as a dotnet tool.
+See `tools/install_as_tool.ps1` for how to build and install Walrus on your system.

-Alternatively (and recommended) you can use `dotnet tool` to create and install a global tool.
-See `tools/install_as_tool.ps1` for how to do this.

 To query multiple roots or query from any location, you will need to setup a simple JSON config file.
 This can be specified as an env `WALRUS_CONFIG_FILE` or a file named `walrus.json` placed in your current working directory.
 The contents should look something like this is: